petrstepanov/root-eclipse/README.md

 ```
 make Makefile_GNU debug
 ```
 Finally, an executable with debug symbols can be produced.
-Please not that it is better to compile ROOT framework with debug symbols as well.
+Please note that it is better to compile ROOT framework with debug symbols as well.